 - Sleek lines

-- Easily the most expensive ski rack on the market
+- The most expensive ski rack on the market

 - Slide-out rails may become snug as water and grime get in there